 At one point, there’s a quarter of a rainbow.

-The next morning, our taxi driver talks us through a map: Green on the left, blue on the right (he didn’t have an orange pen).
+The next morning, our taxi driver talks us through a map: Green on the left, blue on the right, for lack of an orange pen.
 A thick black line inbetween, with markings for the gates.

 When Queen Victoria came in 1847 to open a new University, fake house fronts were built to spare her the sight of underwear drying in the backyards.